-Phase 2 of the CCETP is activated when the Army Corps of Engineers, MSP, MassDOT, and MEMA determine that winds have reached or are about to reach dangerous levels, precipitating the closure of all traffic on the Bourne and Sagamore bridges.
+Task II of the Response Stage is activated when the Army Corps of Engineers, MassDOT, MA State Police, and MEMA determine that winds have reached or are about to reach dangerous levels, precipitating the closure of all traffic on the Bridges.
 Past versions of the CCETP tied closure of the bridges to specific wind-speed thresholds.
-In the most recent Plan, the decision to close the bridges will be based on a variety of additional factors such as the forecast, time of day, and traffic and road conditions.
-If the bridges are closed, any motorists still on the road will then have the option of seeking shelter in one of Cape Cod’s regional shelters or in a large-capacity shelter that will be opened on Joint Base Cape Cod (formerly Massachusetts Military Reservation) by the American Red Cross, Massachusetts National Guard, and MEMA.
-The shelter on Joint Base Cape Codwill provide motorists with a safe haven until the storm passes and the bridges can be reopened to traffic, the Re-entry Stage begins, whereby traffic operations are returned to normal in a controlled manner.
+In the most recent Plan, the decision will depend on a variety of additional factors such as forecast, time of day, traffic and road conditions.
+Once the bridges are closed, any motorists still on the road will then have the option of seeking their own shelter (including at public shelters or at families’ or friends’ homes) or going to the designated Shelter of Last Resort at Joint Base Cape Cod (formerly known as the Massachusetts Military Reservation at Camp Edwards) until the storm passes.
+Once the storm passes and the bridges can be reopened to traffic, the Re-entry Stage begins, whereby traffic operations are returned to normal in a controlled manner.